cmur2/wcc/README.md

 	wcc-init

-At this time you should run the ´wcc´ command only in this directory since wcc reads it's configuration by default from './conf.yml'.
+At this time you should run the `wcc` command only in this directory since wcc reads it's configuration by default from './conf.yml'.

 Usage
 -----

-The installed 'wcc' gem provides a ´wcc´ binary on the command line.
+The installed 'wcc' gem provides a `wcc` binary on the command line.
 It can invoked by hand or automatically via *cron* on a server environment.

 For using wcc you need to specify some options: